Reviews You Can Rely On

 Fixed-length steering column

 Our test team has lots of experience testing Segway products, including the predecessor of the S. We are disappointed that the design team discontinued the adjustable steering column on the Ninebot S. This one decision was the source of all complaints, particularly from taller testers.
-In our view, Segway should be adding more adjustability to this critical component, not limiting it.
+We believe Segway should add more adjustability to this critical component, not limit it.
 If you want a great offroad model in a more traditional design, check out the Epikgo Classic.
-It has a higher list price than the Segway but we usually see it sold for less.
+It has a higher list price than the Segway but usually sells for less.

 Read more: Segway Ninebot S review